vaibhavttnd/vaibhav-jmeter/LoadTesting-README.txt

         #Enter the name of the jmx file (without .jmx)
 	#Enter the number of users for the load test
 	#Enter the number of loops for the load test
+        Enter the success threshold for the load test
 	#Enter the name of the output HTML file (without .html)
 It also installs awscli on your system and configures aws by taking your credentials as parameters.
 This may take a few minutes.
 	#Enter Access Key
 	#Enter Secret Access Key